polifonia-project/Polifonia-Corpus/README.md

 ### Data

-The data of the module can be downloaded from:
+The data of some pilot can not be downloaded due to copyright issues.
+The available data can be foung below:

 | Pilot   | url     | - |
 |---------|---------|---|